C2SM/c2sm.github.io/docs/alps/vclusters.md

 ### Deployment Status

-By the end of 2024, the deployment is complete only to ~95 %.
+Currently, the deployment is approximately 95% complete.

 ### Differences to the Environment on `todi`